-A Better Way to Organize Your .vimrcPublished:
+A Better Way to Organize Your .vimrcPublished: - Last Modified:

 Vim is a powerful customizable editor.
 Configuration is stored in custom text files often found in a Unix home directory (ie ~/.vimrc).
 This vimrc file can get to be rather large the longer one uses vim.

-Break the file into pieces
+Break the file into parts

 $HOME/.vim/init directory is not used by vim so I keep my files there.
-(You can use the

 " $HOME/.vimrc source $HOME/.vim/init/plug.vimrc " plugin loader source $HOME/.vim/init/general.vimrc " general settings source $HOME/.vim/init/leader.vimrc " leader key settings source $HOME/.vim/init/functions.vimrc " custom functions source $HOME/.vim/init/plugins.vimrc " plugin specific settings

 Modern vim has many ways to load plugins.
 Vundle, vim-plug, and dein.vim use a list of plugins in a vimrc file to install plugins or packages.
 Create a single file that has the commands for the plugin manager.
 I use vim-plug so my file looks like this.

 " $HOME/.vim/init/plug.vimrc call plug#begin('~/.vim/plugged') Plug 'tpope/vim-fugitive' Plug 'chriskempson/vim-tomorrow-theme' Plug 'vim-airline/vim-airline' Plug 'vim-airline/vim-airline-themes' call plug#end()

 Make sure this file is sourced first.
 It will load all your plugins.